-The benefits of ginger and how we source it
+The Amazing benefits of ginger

-What is ginger?
+What is ginger (Zingiber officinale)

+Ginger is a fantastically warming plant, whose root is widely used as a cooking spice and for herbal lifestyle support.
+Grown all over the tropical world, ginger, turmeric, and galangal are all from the same plant family.
 Ginger’s spicy nature supports our ability to digest food, as well as stimulating digestion and calming an upset stomach.
 It also supports a healthy circulation, leaving you feel positively uplifted for the rest of your day.
 The ginger we use in Three Ginger, Turmeric Active, Elderberry Syrup and our Chai teas, is grown in India where it soaks up the sun giving it intense heat in the roots.

-So, why's ginger so special?
+So why's ginger so special?

 Ginger is so good for you as it is fantastically warming.
 Traditionally, it us used to warm you up, especially your digestive and respiratory systems.
 This is due to its high levels of different volatile oils, such as gingerols and zingerone.
 In India, and other hot and humid climates, ginger is widely used in cooking because of its taste and stimulating effect on the digestive system.
 Its antioxidant and antimicrobial properties also make it an excellent food preservative.

 Why is ginger good for you?

 The warming and invigorating health benefits of ginger have been widely researched (1) and include:

 • Ginger supports the digestion system and the ability to digest food by increasing the digestive fire (known as agni in Ayurveda) and digestive enzymes.
 It is one of the ingredients in both our After Dinner tea and supplement.